 - A tropical summer itinerary applies in Kakadu Nov/Dec-May.

 - *Where Aboriginal guide is unavailable at Uluru, an Adventure Tours guide will lead the interpretive cultural walk.

 - ^The Aboriginal Wulna-Limilngan cultural experience is only available during the dry season (Apr-Oct) as site is subject to flooding (contact our customer service team for availability).
 Participants may be absent due to cultural commitments with minimal prior notification and Adventure Tours Australia reserves the right to amend the itinerary in these circumstances with no obligation to refund.

 - From October to March it is likely that you will experience temperatures of over 35 degrees Celsius, and sometimes well into the 40’s.
 Be prepared to endure extra physical stress due to the heat at these times, especially while on walks.
 These extreme outside temperatures can also place stress on the air-conditioning units within our vehicles which can make travelling uncomfortable.
 Your tour guide will assist with regular breaks and information to assist keeping hydrated.
 Conversely, in July and August, very cold temperatures can be experienced in the outback, especially overnight.
 Please come prepared for all extremes.

 - This tour requires a sleeping bag.
 You may bring your own with you or pre purchase a sleeping bag from us.

-- Tour is operated in conjunction with our touring partners Autopia Tours.
+- Adelaide to Melbourne section is operated in conjunction with our touring partners Autopia Tours.